btmartin721/dfoil/README.md

 dfoil is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as publihed by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 dfoil is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Foobar.
 If not, see (http://www.gnu.org/licenses/).

+## HDF5 Updates

+### fasta2dfoil.py

+fasta2dfoil.py now saves output as an HDF5 file if the -H,--hdf5 option is used.